TimHanewich/py-server-example/readme.md

 In the above example, HTTP requests are being made through Postman, directing the requests at the server's local IP address, followed by a colon, and the port number the server is listening on (configured in the server code).

-If you instead want to simply *only* want to have to specify the server's IP address and *not* a port number, I *believe* you simply need to run the server on the HTTP-dedicated port, **port 80**.
+If you instead want to simply *only* want to have to specify the server's IP address and *not* a port number, you simply need to run the server on the HTTP-dedicated port, **port 80**.
 But, running it on a "privileged" port, ports between 0 and 1023, will require `sudo` or `root` privileges to run and begin listening on.